HeyGen + Mindstamp integration | Create interactive, AI-powered video experiences

 Interactive training and onboarding videos

-Combine HeyGen’s AI avatars with Mindstamp’s interactive features like quizzes, prompts and branching logic to create engaging, trackable training content that lifts learner retention.
+Combine HeyGen’s AI avatars with Mindstamp’s interactive features like quizzes, prompts, and branching logic to create engaging, trackable training content that improves learner retention.

-Use HeyGen to generate personalised video pitches, then embed clickable CTAs, contact forms, or questions in Mindstamp to qualify leads and guide them through the sales funnel in real time.
+Use HeyGen to generate personalized video pitches, then embed clickable CTAs, contact forms, or questions in Mindstamp to qualify leads and guide them through the sales funnel in real time.

 Customer education and product demos